wheybags/unity_better_blender_import/readme.md

 - Errors are swallowed up and not displayed to the user.
 You just get a generic "Blender could not convert the .blend file to FBX file" message, which doesn't tell you anything about why the export failed.
 - You can't customise the export process at all.

 This project fixes both of these issues.
-When something goes wrong on import, we show the error in a console window:
+When something goes wrong on import, we show the error in the unity console:

 ![](example_error.jpg)